 FAR Australia has been working with agrichemical manufacturers to bring new products to the Australian Grains industry since its inception in 2012.
 It is a trusted development partner for many manufacturers bringing new agrichemicals to the marketplace.
 For the first time the organisation has partnered with industry to independently showcase fungicide performance in a series of fungicide evaluation trials across the country as part of its Industry Innovations (II) 2025 initiative.
-In this pilot project for 2021 FAR Australia has established a series of trials in order to test different fungicide strategies in wheat.
-It is planned to expand the trial series in 2022 by increasing the number of crops covered.
-Each trial will be accurately assessed by individual leaf layer allowing a precise profiling of each fungicide strategy tested (both its protective and curative properties), hence the name Fungicide Fingerprinting.
-Results of the Fungicide Fingerprinting research initiative will be sent to all collaborating partners, FAR Australia's national mailing list and will be presented on its website as an independent reference to performance.
-In order to have comparison treatments FAR Australia has put forward four controls and is looking to manufacturers to submit their own disease management strategies to evaluate against.
+In this pilot project for 2021, FAR Australia established a series of trials in order to test different fungicide strategies in wheat.
+Each trial was accurately assessed by individual leaf layer allowing a precise profiling of each fungicide strategy tested (both its protective and curative properties), hence the name Fungicide Fingerprinting.
+Results of the Fungicide Fingerprinting research initiative were sent to all collaborating partners, FAR Australia's national mailing list and were presented on its website as an independent reference to performance.
+In order to have comparison treatments, FAR Australia has once again put forward four controls and is looking to manufacturers to submit their own disease management strategies to evaluate against.